nedbat/coveragepy/doc/help/combine.rst

     Options:
       -a, --append     Append coverage data to .coverage, otherwise it starts clean each time.
+      --keep           Keep combined coverage files, otherwise they are deleted.
       --debug=OPTS     Debug options, separated by commas. [env: COVERAGE_DEBUG] -h, --help       Get help on this command.
       --rcfile=RCFILE  Specify configuration file.
 By default '.coveragerc',